 I never realised the importance of blush until, of course, I started using it regularly.

 Blush brightens your complexion and “wakes up” the face, creating such a glow that you really don’t even need any more makeup.
-However, blush can look bad – sometimes downright clown-like and scary! – when done badly, and it’s best to apply blush lightly, and according to your face shape, so you get the best out of your blush.
+However, blush can look bad – sometimes downright scary – when done badly, and it’s best to apply blush lightly, and according to your face shape, so you get the best out of your blush.

 But first, before I go on, you gotta know what your real face shape is (it might surprise you).
 Read How to: Find Your Face Shape and then come back here to continue.

 - Blush for oval face shapes.
 Oval face shapes are considered the ideal face shape since their width and length are about the same.
 So lucky you!
 You can apply blush anyway you like, but the most flattering is to go with your natural cheekbones.
 Start applying your blush from the mid-point of the apple of your cheeks, and sweep upwards towards your temples.
 Think of it like the Nike “swoosh” logo… that’s pretty much it!

 - Blush for round face shapes.
 The goal is to give some definition and structure to your face shape, and you can do that by following your cheekbones.
 Some girls with round face shapes don’t think they have cheekbones, but they most definitely do!
 Suck in your cheeks as much as you can and follow that line – you add in the definition by applying your blush at a 45-degree angle.
 Check out How to: Contour and Highlight Your Cheekbones for more help.

 - Blush for square face shape.
 The goal here is to soften your jawline, and to do that, blush needs to look “doll-like”.
 To do this, put on blush in small circles, focusing more on the apples of your cheeks.
 (The apple of your cheeks are the fleshy bits that stick out when you smile.)
 This gives the illusion of a more rounder, fuller face shape.